← Back to All Blog Posts

 1. Provide customers with more delivery options

 This might sound paradoxical—but the more you empower your customers, the more likely you are to get the delivery right on the first try.
 Customers have different needs.
-Some are willing to pay more for shipping fees as they need their orders quickly, while others are willing to wait a couple of days to get either a discounted or free shipping.
+Some are willing to pay higher shipping fees to get their orders quickly, while others are willing to wait a couple of days to get either a discounted or free shipping.

-Likewise, customers have their schedules.
-For example, a customer might have very limited availability during the day to await an order.
+Likewise, some customers have more—or less—flexible schedules.
+For example, a customer might have limited availability during the day to wait for an order.
 Sure, they’ll make time as best as they can for their scheduled delivery window, but it may mean that even a delay of five minutes could cause a failed delivery.
-If, on the other hand, you were able to offer a set of dynamically optimized options for the customer to choose from, they may have been able to find a better option.
+If you are able to offer a set of options—optimized for your fleet, existing booked deliveries, and routes—for the customer to choose from, it’s more likely they will be there to receive the goods.

-As such, businesses should offer more delivery options to help them reduce last mile costs.
-Letting customers choose their delivery time windows, for instance, can help cut the number of failed or missed deliveries.
+Offer more delivery options to help reduce last mile costs.
+Letting customers choose their delivery time windows can help cut the number of failed or missed deliveries.

 2. Optimize routes

-The cost of delivery goes up when drivers travel longer distances in between drops.
-It is for this reason that route optimization is important in keeping last mile costs down.
-The right route optimization solution will find the best routes for each delivery run, taking into consideration various constraints such as time, distance, driver capacity, location, and traffic.
+The cost of delivery goes up when drivers travel longer distances between stops.
+Better route optimization can reduce those distances and cut both fuel costs and labor.
+The right route optimization solution will find the best routes for each delivery run, taking into consideration time, distance, driver capacity, location, and traffic.
+The more factors the solution can consider—historical traffic patterns, the behavior of individual clients, availability and capacity of service units etc.—the more accurate the routes and ETAs will be.

 3. Get to know your customers better